gunjanbaid/gunjanbaid.github.io/_pages/dsep-decal.md

 1. Add code to submit the assignment.
 This is the code under **Submit to OKpy** in the reference files.
 <br>

 1. Run all tests, and submit the notebook.
-If submission is successfulyou will see output that looks something like this in your notebook:
+If submission is successful, you should see output that looks something like this in your notebook:

 	```
 	Saving notebook...
 Saved 'hw02.ipynb'.